-Yes.
-Whether you want to be first in line for a book that is currently checked out or whether you want us to set one aside until you get there, you can place it on hold by clicking "Request Item" in the catalog and logging in with your student @number.
+Yes, you can place a hold on circulating books.
+Whether you want to be first in line for a book that is currently checked out or whether you want us to set one aside until you get there, you can place it on hold.
+In the catalog, click “Sign in,” enter your college email and password, click the title you want, then click "Request" in the record.
+Select Cerro Coso Library (IWV) as your location, and “Send Request.”
 We will let you know when it is available for you to pick up, and it will be held at the front circulation desk for 7 days.
 Please note that this only applies to circulating items.

-Can I check out a book if I am a student at a Cerro Coso campus other than IWV?
+Can I check out a book if I am a student at a Cerro Coso campus other than Ridgecrest/IWV?

 What if the library doesn't have the book I need?

 If we don't have the book or article you need for your research, we can try to obtain it through Interlibrary Loan.
-You will need to submit a request form online.
 We will let you know when we receive your item.
 Please be aware that the libraries lending the material get to determine the conditions of use, such as the amount time you can keep the book and whether or not you can renew the item.
 While we strive to borrow from free lenders, some libraries do charge for lending their materials.
 If you choose to borrow from these libraries, you will be notified in advance and required to pay any and all costs when you pick up your request.

 What if I want to donate books or textbooks to the library?